Eight Questions to Ask Your Financial Advisor

 7. What financial planning services do you offer?

 In addition to investment advice and portfolio management, your advisor may offer services such as retirement, tax, estate or education planning, insurance services and risk management.
-A financial planning office that promotes comprehensive or holistic wealth management should offer all of these services.
+A financial planning office that promotes comprehensive or holistic wealth management may offer these services.
 You should ask whether these services are included, or if there are additional fees associated.

 8. Have you ever received any formal complaints for unlawful or unethical actions?